 (b) Offices; Multibranch Parties.
 The provisions of Section 10(a) will be applicable.
 For the purpose of Section 10(c): Party A is not a Multibranch Party and Party B is not a Multibranch Party.

 (c) Calculation Agent.
-The Calculation Agent is Party A, provided, however, that if at any time a Potential Event of Default, or Event of Default occurs or exists with respect to Party A, then Party B will act as the Calculation Agent or will appoint a third party to act as Calculation Agent.
+The Calculation Agent is Party A, provided, however, that if at any time a Potential Event of Default, Event of Default, Credit Event Upon Merger or Additional Termination Event occurs or exists with respect to Party A, then Party B will act as the Calculation Agent or will appoint a third party to act as Calculation Agent.

 (d) Credit Support Documents.
 Details of any Credit Support Document, each of which is incorporated by reference in, and made part of, this Agreement and each Confirmation (unless provided otherwise in a Confirmation) as if set forth in full in this Agreement or such Confirmation: (i) Guaranty dated as of the date hereof by Enron Corp. in favor of Party B as beneficiary thereof in the form attached hereto as Exhibit A, and (ii) ISDA Credit Support Annex attached hereto as Annex A.